-- filename: The name of an image file, or a file extension, or the name of a file format. - do_open: If true, not only create but also open the file. - config: Optional pointer to an ImageSpec whose metadata contains "configuration hints" for the ImageInput implementation. - ioproxy: Optional pointer to an IOProxy to use (not supported by all formats, see supports ("ioproxy")).
+- filename: The name of an image file, or a file extension, or the name of a file format.
+The filename is UTF-8 encoded. - do_open: If true, not only create but also open the file. - config: Optional pointer to an ImageSpec whose metadata contains "configuration hints" for the ImageInput implementation. - ioproxy: Optional pointer to an IOProxy to use (not supported by all formats, see supports ("ioproxy")).
 The caller retains ownership of the proxy.
 If this is not supplied, it is still possible to set the proxy with a call to set_proxy() prior to open(). - plugin_searchpath: An optional colon-separated list of directories to search for OpenImageIO plugin DSO/DLL's.